After some blazing fire pit ideas? A fire pit in your backyard is the epitome of conviviality and a must-have feature, not just in the summer months.

 9. Have it on the rocks

 Simple and modern, sure it's one of the most classic fire pit ideas going but sometimes basic works, right?
-The tripod legs and open round top give this cast iron fire pit full marks for elegance – plus it's portable and small with just a 56cm D – so it makes a great addition to small courtyards areas too.
+The slimline tripod legs and open round top give this cast iron fire pit (opens in new tab) full marks for elegance – plus it's portable and small – so it makes a great addition to small backyard areas too.

-13. Add interest with a small patio fire pit
+13. Add interest with a small backyard fire pit(opens in new tab)

-Tiny patio areas look better and more spacious when fully kitted out, so contrast what you have on display already with a minimal but really fetching fire pit.
-Think about the frame's pattern and shape too for added interest in a contemporary space.
+Tiny backyard areas look better and more spacious when fully kitted out, so contrast what you have on display already with a minimal but really fetching fire pit.
+Think about the frame's pattern and shape too for added interest in a contemporary small garden idea.

-Make it the center of attention by nesting your fire pit in the middle of your sofas, even in a small patio space.
+Make it the center of attention by nestling your fire pit in the middle of your couches as a winning garden party idea, even in a small backyard space.
 The atmosphere here is on point and what better way to relax than by watching dancing flames and talking the night away with friends?

 16. Opt for portable beachside fun